Mark Hovland

 Mark's clinical experience includes an internship as a therapist in a community mental health setting at Aspen Pointe in Colorado Springs, Colorado.
 He also has over five years experience at Cedar Springs Psychiatric Hospital in Colorado Springs, the last two and a half years as a therapist.
 Mark finished his time at Cedar Springs as a lead therapist overseeing several other therapists.

 Mark’s counseling experience also includes over thirteen years in pastoral counseling, nine of which were on the staff of New Hope Oahu in Honolulu, HI.
 While at New Hope Oahu he oversaw several Christian based 12-step and recovery ministries.
 Mark also developed LifeChange, a seminar designed to help people find healing in their life, which thousands have attended.
 Mark is a licensed Marriage & Family Therapist (LMFT) in both Hawaii and Colorado.
 He has been a Clinical Fellow of AAMFT (American Association of Marriage and Family Therapy) and a member of the AACC (American Association of Christian Counselors).
-Mark is also served as an Adjunct Professor at Pacific Rim Christian University teaching in the area of pastoral care and counseling.
+Mark also served as an Adjunct Professor at Pacific Rim Christian University teaching in the area of pastoral care and counseling.

 Mark moved to Oahu in 1988.
-He has been married for 28 years to his wife, Connie.
+He has been married for 30 years to his wife, Connie.
 He has one son, Nathan, and a chocolate lab named Denver.
 He attends C4 Church.
 He enjoys spending time with his family, friends, walking, hiking, going to the beach, reading, and volunteering at his church.

 Meg Wolter